 [Sung.]
 Who will answer … Who will answer …

-A line from the Ed Ames song “Who Will Answer.”
+The title lyric of the 1966 song “Who Will Answer,” written by Luis Aute and Sheila Davis and performed by Ed Ames.
+The song was a Top 40 hit, with music critics praising its musical diversity and lyrics addressing topics such as nuclear war and religious discontent.
 Sample lyrics: “If the soul is darkened/By a fear it cannot name, /If the mind is baffled/When the rules don't fit the game/Who will answer?
 Who will answer?
 Who will answer?”

 Frank Sinatra (1915-1998) was a legendary crooner and actor in such films as The Manchurian Candidate.